 The William & Bill of Rights Journal is the second most-cited specialty law review in the field of civil rights, and the third most-cited specialty law review in the field of constitutional law.

-The William & Mary Journal of Women and the Law is the eighth most-cited specialty law review in the fields of gender studies, women, and sexuality.
+The William & Mary Journal of Women and the Law is the sixth most-cited specialty law review in the fields of gender studies, women, and sexuality.

-Finally, our newest law review, the William & Mary Business Law Review, is the 12th most-cited student-edited law review in the field of corporate law and business associations, and the 30th most-cited student-edited law review in the field of commercial law.
-In addition, of the 27 student-edited law reviews established since 2010, our Business Law Review is the third most cited journal, trailing only the Harvard National Security Journal and the UC Irvine Law Review.
+Finally, our newest law review, the William & Mary Business Law Review, is the 13th most-cited student-edited law review in the field of corporate law and business associations.

 The following special recognitions for journal staff also were given during the awards ceremony: